Animated sitcom: The Simpsons and expansion of the genre

-In the late 1980s and early 1990s, a number of animated television programs appeared which challenged the Standards & Practices guidelines, including The Simpsons, Beavis and Butt-Head, The Critic, The Brothers Grunt, The Ren & Stimpy Show, Rocko's Modern Life, Cow and Chicken, I Am Weasel, SpongeBob SquarePants, Duckman and All Grown Up!.
+In the late 1980s and early 1990s, a number of animated television programs appeared which challenged the Standards & Practices guidelines, including The Simpsons, Beavis and Butt-Head, The Critic, Rocko's Modern Life, and Duckman.
 In 1987, The Simpsons shorts debuted on Fox's The Tracey Ullman Show.
 This show aired in prime time, meaning it was not self-censored as much as programs intended to air on Saturday mornings.
-As such, the show would have brief nudity and mild language, while dealing with mature themes and subjects such as death, gambling addiction, religion and suicide.
+As such, the show would have brief nudity and mild language, while dealing with mature themes and subjects such as death, gambling addiction, religion, and suicide.
 The first full-length episode, "Simpsons Roasting on an Open Fire", debuted on December 17, 1989.
 It is the first American animated sitcom not to have a laugh track, unlike other animated sitcoms prior.
 It remained the sole English-language mainstream adult-oriented animated sitcom until the 1990s, which saw the debuts of Beavis and Butt-Head, King of the Hill, South Park, Daria, Family Guy and Futurama.
 Some scholars argued that Matt Groening emulated the sci-fi genre shown in The Jetsons.
 Futurama would be complimented for its "intelligent, scientifically accurate, and humanized" approach to adventures, romances, and parodies of sci-fi.
 This included the growing relationship between Fry and Leela and an "alien relationship" (Kif and Amy).